ZavenGaloyan/Unit-3/Project_3.md

         self.add_widget(self.data_tables)
         #add the table to screen
 ```
-**Figure 21**: Function "on_pre_enter" will be used to create the datatable before the screen is opened.
-It will take the data from database to insert into the data table and can be adjusted using MDDataTable function to set the size, position, column data, row data, etc.
+**Figure 19**: Function "on_pre_enter" will be used to create the datatable before the screen is opened.
+It will take the data from the database to insert into the data table and can be adjusted using the MDDataTable function to set the size, position, column data, row data, etc.

-To show the diary that the user wrote, the MDDatatable will be used with function on_pre_enter to show the table before the screen is opened as shown in **figure 21** .
-This table can be created with the use of KivyMD to create the show datatable and ORM to insert data from database to datatable.
-Firstly, query the database with the email of the user to only get the diary that belongs to the specific user.
-After that the list will be created for each column of every row to be added before defining the variable  for the table that will be created and assigning different elements to it (figure).
-After that function row_press and on_check_press to detect when the checkbox is pressed will be bound to the table.The table can then be added to the screen using self.add_widget(self.data_tables).
+**Figure 19**  shows the function to create a table in the TableScreen class.
+This function will be used to show a list of diaries for each user which is the fifth success criteria.
+I will use the MDDatatable which is composed of KivyMD to create a data table and the use of database relation from SQL database to fill in the datatable with the information.
+First technique here is the on_pre_enter which is the special function name that will be activated before the screen is opened for the user to immediately have the table ready when they open the screen.
+Next, I will use the query method to query the database and print every needed data onto the MDDatatable using a for loop after query and append them in the list.
+Lastly, I will set up the column details and essential information which will be referred to information queried before to create the datatable and bind them with other functions created including on_row_press and on_check_press which is used for the edit and remove explained before.

 #### 2.4 Calculating Average Word Count